Activities in Manhattan

 As well as being one of the most popular places for New Yorkers to shop, it is also worth a visit for its history and anecdotes.
 For example, did you know that the first Father Christmas to work in a department store during Christmas was Macy's in 1862 and that this shop organised the first Thanksgiving Day parade in 1924?

 The building was declared a Historic Landmark and tourists are offered a 10% discount on all purchases.
-How can you not take a tour of this mall?
+How can you not take a trip to this mall?

 Why I recommend Macy's